 \subsubsection{Predictor training}

 During policy update, we train the prediction network online using simulated ball trajectories until convergence.
-We use the ball's physics, modeled based on IsaacLab simulation and augmented with ball aerodynamics in \ref{sec:aero}, to compute the post-bounce apex as the ground truth of target hitting point, denoted as $\hat{\textbf{p}}_{\mathrm{ball}}$.
-Meanwhile, the output of the predictor is denoted as $\tilde{\textbf{p}}_{\mathrm{ball}}$.
-The network is optimized with a root-mean-square error-based regression loss between $\tilde{\textbf{p}}_{\mathrm{ball}}$ and $\hat{\textbf{p}}_{\mathrm{ball}}$.
+The predictor receives five observation histories of ball position as input, and outputs a predicted post-bounce apex of the ball, denoted as $\tilde{\textbf{p}}_{\mathrm{ball}}$.
+We use the ball's physics, modeled based on IsaacLab simulation and augmented with ball aerodynamics in Section \ref{sec:aero}, to compute the ground truth post-bounce apex, denoted as $\hat{\textbf{p}}_{\mathrm{ball}}$.
+The network is optimized with a root-mean-square-error-based regression loss between $\tilde{\textbf{p}}_{\mathrm{ball}}$ and $\hat{\textbf{p}}_{\mathrm{ball}}$.
 To improve robustness against perception noise and latency in deployment, Gaussian noise is injected into the ball trajectories used in training.